Benchtop nuclear magnetic resonance spectrometer: X-Pulse / Pulsar

 In 2019, Oxford Instruments launched a new 60 MHz spectrometer called X-Pulse.
 This instrument is a significant improvement on the previous Pulsar system, launched in 2013.
 X-Pulse has the highest, as standard, resolution (<0.35 Hz / 10 Hz) of the currently available benchtop, cryogen-free NMR analysers.
 It incorporates a 60 MHz rare-earth permanent magnet.
-X-Pulse is the only benchtop NMR system to offer a full broadband X channel for the allowing the measurement of 1H,19F, 13C, 31P, 7Li, 29Si, 11B and 23Na on a single probe.
+X-Pulse is the only benchtop NMR system to offer a full broadband X channel, allowing the measurement of 1H,19F, 13C, 31P, 7Li, 29Si, 11B and 23Na on a single probe.
 A large range of 1D and 2D measurements can be performed on all nuclei, 1D spectra, T1, T2, HETCOR, COSY, HSQC, HMBC, JRES, and many others including solvent suppression and selective excitation.
 X-Pulse also has options for flow NMR and a variable temperature probe allowing the measurement of samples in NMR tubes at temperatures from 20 °C to 60 °C. The magnet and spectrometer are in two separate boxes with the magnet weighing 149 kg and the electronics weighing 22 kg.
 X-Pulse requires a standard mains electrical supply and uses standard 5mm NMR tubes.
 Instrument control comes from the SpinFlow workflow package, while the processing and manipulation of data is achieved using third-party NMR software suites.
 Pulsar instruments were discontinued in 2019 following the launch of X-Pulse.